 Australia also allows ABTC holders to use their card to travel to Australia for non-business purposes, such as to have a holiday or visit family and friends.
 Please note that any other accompanying travellers will need to hold a valid visa for entry into Australia.

-You may not use your ABTC to work in Australia.
+not use your ABTC to work in Australia.
 Work includes, but is not limited to:

 - paid employment;